Sally Hemings: Return to the United States and children's freedom

-Jefferson recorded births of enslaved peoples in his Farm Book.
-Unlike his practice in recording births of other enslaved peoples, he did not note the father of Sally Hemings' children.
+Jefferson recorded births of slaves in his Farm Book.
+Unlike his practice in recording births of other slaves, he did not identify the father of Sally Hemings' children.

 Sally Hemings' documented duties at Monticello included being a nursemaid-companion, lady's maid, chambermaid, and seamstress.
 It is not known whether she was literate, and she left no known writings.
-She was described as very fair, with "straight hair down her back".
-Jefferson's grandson, Thomas Jefferson Randolph, described her as "light colored and decidedly good looking".
+She was described as very fair.
 She is believed to have lived as an adult in a room in Monticello's "South Dependencies", a wing of the mansion accessible to the main house through a covered passageway.

-In 2017, the Monticello Foundation announced that what they believe to be Hemings's room, adjacent to Jefferson's bedroom, had been found through an archeological excavation, as part of the Mountaintop Project.
+In 2017, the Monticello Foundation announced that what they believe to be Hemings' room, adjacent to Jefferson's bedroom, had been found through an archeological excavation, as part of the Mountaintop Project.
 It was space that had been converted to other public uses in 1941.
 Hemings' room will be restored and refurbished as part of a major restoration project for the complex.
 Its goals include telling the stories of all the families at Monticello, both enslaved and free.

 Hemings never married.
-As an enslaved person, she could not have a marriage recognized under Virginia law, but many enslaved people at Monticello are known to have taken partners in common-law marriages and had stable lives.
-No such partnership of Hemings is noted in the records.
-She kept her children close by while she worked at Monticello.
+Virginia law did not recognize the marriages of enslaved people, but many forced laborers at Monticello had recognized stable relationships with partners in common-law marriages.
+But unlike those others, Monticello records document Hemings in no such partnership, at any time.
+But she kept her children near her.
 According to her son Madison, while young, the children "were permitted to stay about the 'great house', and only required to do such light work as going on errands".
 At the age of 14, each of the children began their training: the brothers with the plantation's skilled master of carpentry, and Harriet as a spinner and weaver.
-The three boys all learned to play the violin, which Jefferson himself played.
+The three boys were all taught and learned to play the violin, which Jefferson himself played.

-In 1822, at the age of 24, Beverley "ran away" from Monticello and was not pursued.
+In 1822, at the age of 24, Beverley left or "ran away" from Monticello and was not pursued.
 His sister Harriet Hemings, 21, followed in the same year, apparently with at least tacit permission.
 The overseer, Edmund Bacon, said that he gave her $50 ($1,131 in 2021) and put her on a stagecoach to the North, presumably to join her brother.
 In his memoir, published posthumously, Bacon said Harriet was "near white and very beautiful", and that people said Jefferson freed her because she was his daughter.
 However, Bacon did not believe this to be true, citing someone else coming out of Sally Hemings' bedroom.
 The name of this person was left out by Rev. Hamilton W. Pierson in his 1862 book because he did not wish to cause pain to anyone living at that time.